driessenslucas/researchproject/README.md

 - **Description**: Proximal Policy Optimization (PPO) is a policy gradient method that directly optimizes decision-making policies.
 It's known for its stability and efficiency in specific RL contexts.

-- **Suitability**: PPO's emphasis on policy optimization over value estimation makes it less suitable for RF-car simulations, where accurate Q-value approximation is key.
+- **Suitability**: PPO's emphasis on policy optimization over value estimation makes it less suitable for RC-car simulations, where accurate Q-value approximation is key.

 - **Integration and Results**: